Mason10198/SkywarnPlus/README.md

 * **Human Speech**: Provides a library of recorded human speech for clearer, more understandable alerts.
 * **Performance**: Designed for minimal impact on internet bandwidth and storage, reducing unnecessary I/O operations.
-* **Alert Coverage**: Allows specifying multiple counties or zones for alerts, ensuring broad coverage.
+* **Alert Coverage**: Allows specifying multiple counties for alerts, ensuring broad coverage.
 * **Alert Filtering**: Provides advanced options to block or filter alerts using regular expressions and wildcards.
 * **Remote Control**: Includes a control script that can be mapped to DTMF commands, allowing instant over-the-air control of your system.
 * **Automatic Courtesy Tones**: Changes repeater courtesy tones based on active alerts.